HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

   const uint segShift         = 4;      // the number of bits to shift the segment part.
 This specifies how many
-                                        // consecutive pages will result in consecutive hash values. const uint pageOffsetBits  = 14;      // number of bits for page offset, page size of 16K const uint hashTableMask   = 0x3FF;   // a hash table of 1024 entries, memory size dependent, must be a power of two.
+                                        // consecutive pages will result in consecutive hash values. const uint pageOffsetBits  = 14;      // number of bits for page offset, page size of 16K const uint hashTableMask   = 0x3FF;   // a hash table size, memory size dependent, must be a power of two.

   uint hash_index ( uint32_t segment, uint32_t offset ) {